googlearchive/friendlypix/web/README.md

   match /b/<STORAGE_BUCKET>/o {
   ```

+3. Generate a service accounts file using the **Firebase Console > Project Settings > Service Accounts > Generate New Private Key** and save it as `functions/service-account-credentials.json`

 ## Start a local development server

 You need to have installed the Firebase CLI by running `npm install`.